desmap/ale-sensible/README.md

 ...in their .vimrc/init.vim and don't need to touch again ALE.
 If you have already a line with `Plug 'w0rp/ale`, remove it.
 Adapt above for other plugin managers or just copy'n'paste from [ale-sensible.vim](https://github.com/desmap/ale-sensible/blob/master/plugin/ale-sensible.vim).

 Install all linters/fixers you want (don't mix local and global installs!) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard JS, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 FYI, a linter warns, a fixer fixes.
 This should be enough for a quick start.
 Further options/commands => `:help ale` but remember, you should rather be coding than reading a linter's help file.
 Life is too short. 😉

+## Still waisting time with fixing your linter?

+`:PlugClean` your linter.
+Don't tinker around.

+Think back: When was the last time your created some masterpiece of code?
+You remember? **Did you use a linter then?** 😶